-I’m currently an adjunct faculty member in George Mason University’s Department of Philosophy.
+I’m currently a visiting scholar in the philosophy department at the University of Pennsylvania and an adjunct faculty member in George Mason University’s philosophy department.
 I received my Ph.D. in philosophy from Emory University in May 2020, and in recent years I have taught at Emory and Georgia Tech.

 My current research stands at the intersection of ancient philosophy, ethics, and moral psychology.
 I wrote my dissertation on the nature and value of hope in the moral psychologies of Plato and Aristotle.
 I also have interests in virtue ethics, Buddhist philosophy, classics, the philosophy of science, and the history of philosophy (broadly construed).